 Since all the implementation tools are technically ready, the Commission said it considers a 12-month extension of EUDR implementation as a balanced solution to support operators around the world in securing a smooth implementation.
 The Commission stressed that the proposed extension does not put into question the objectives or the substance of the law, as agreed by EU co-legislators.

-The Commission also published additional guidance documents, which can be found here, and a stronger international cooperation framework to support global stakeholders, member states, and third countries in implementing the EUDR.
+The Commission also published updated guidance documents, which can be found here, and a stronger international cooperation framework, which you can learn more about by clicking here, to support global stakeholders, member states, and third countries in implementing the EUDR.
 The new guidance aims to provide additional clarity to companies and enforcing authorities to facilitate the application of the rules.

 Additional EUDR Implementation Guidance